Objectives of the service

 Healthcare services are an essential part of sustainable development goal number 3 „Good Health and well-being“.

 Chronic diseases like cancer, diabetes or repeated infections like malaria, tuberculosis, HIV involving substantially the late outcome of an involved patient results in increasing morbidity and mortality in this population.
 It decreases the socio-economical and socio-cultural background of the country.
 Frontline health workers and care institutions are asking to get integrated solutions for better management of these challenges.

-With focus in Africa and India, leveraging the requirements identified by Wish Foundation, SCE2 will consider relevant components to plug into existing health infrastructures, as well as new end-to-end solutions such as screening of Cervical Cancer as it is the most warranted need for women in developing economies according to the WHO strategy.
+With focus in Africa, SCE2 is considering relevant components to plug into existing health infrastructures, as well as new end-to-end solutions, starting with a first use-case related to the screening of Cervical Cancer as it is the most warranted need for women in developing economies according to the WHO strategy.

 Quality and availability of healthcare services, especially in rural communities, is a big challenge in developing economies.
-This project will foster connectivity and enable seamless interaction between primary and lower graded care centres.
+This project is fostering connectivity and enable seamless interaction between primary and lower graded care centres.
 Satellite assets (SatNav,SatCom and SatEO) are the key elements to reach underserved areas as an important unmet need.

 Users and their needs